 - Lose weight if you are overweight.
 Being overweight may put pressure on the lungs and trigger an inflammatory response.

-- Monitor your condition every day using a peak flow meter, a portable device that helps measure how your lungs are working.
+- Monitor your condition every day using a peak flow meter, which is a portable device that helps measure how your lungs are working.
 Keep a diary of readings to show your doctor.
 Together, you will establish your "personal best" reading.
-You should call your doctor if your peak flow reading falls below 80% of your personal best and go to the hospital if it falls below 50%.
+You should call your doctor if your peak flow reading falls below 80% of your personal best.
+Go to the hospital if it falls below 50%.